issp-center-dev/H-wave/docs/en/source/uhfk/tutorial/tu-index.rst

 and for the one-body Green's functions by ``green``.
 If they are not specified, the corresponding data will not be outputted.

-See File format section for the details.
+See :ref:`Ch:Config` section for the details.

 Create interaction definition files